groupvine/gv-doc/membership/importing.md

 </div>  <!-- END ADVANCED -->

-<div class="support">  <!-- START ADVANCED -->
+<div class="support">  <!-- START SUPPOR -->

-The "display name" part of an email address can differ between accounts.
-When an address is first uploaded with a display name, it sets a default display name to use for that address.
-If it is a primary address, then it also sets (or possibly updates) the account-override display name to use for emails sent by the associated account member.
-When an email is sent from an account member, only the account member's primary address is used for determining the display name to use, if any, regardless of whether the member is sending using this primary address or some alternate address (e.g., from their own email inbox).
+If a "display name" is included in the import with a member's primary address, it is used to initialize the member's first and last name fields for that account member.
+These names are subsequently used to construct the email display name used in the "From" address in any emails subsequently sent by this member.
+Because the firstName and lastName fields are stored separately on a per-account basis, a given user can have different names (and thus, different email display names) in different accounts.

 </div>  <!-- END ADVANCED -->